Adwozo/mod-cities2-ProfitBasedIndustryAndOffice/README.md

-Feature

  This mod introduces different AI system for industrial and office buildings in the game.
 Key features include:

     Companies make expansion and contraction decisions based on their profit-to-worth ratio rather than product storage amount.
     Considers material costs.
     Includes safeguards for very small companies.
-    Set minimum company headcount to 1/4 of building capacity
+    Set minimum company headcount to 1/4 of building capacity Added system to sell company product to outside city (graph still dont update as of now)

 Logic